Collaborating Community-Based Organizations

 ATHN collaborates with community-based organizations (CBOs) working to improve the lives of people affected by blood disorders.
 Through our shared commitment to supporting the needs of the blood disorders community, together we’re helping to make high-quality care more accessible, promote understanding of blood disorders, and support vital research.
 We’re proud to be working together.

-National Hemophilia Foundation logo
+National Bleeding Disorders Foundation logo

 Plasminogen Deficiency Foundation logo